Saturday, May 21 is a Code Orange Air Quality Action Day for Delaware. More Info

 Use an online map tool to check if a Delaware property is part of a Tax Ditch

 See how Tax Ditch managers are working with wetland scientists and engineers to add to the state’s wetland resources and help improve ditches through wetland and channel restoration

 It is Delaware landowners who ultimately will make the greatest difference in controlling flooding and managing stormwater and sediments.
 To help guide their efforts, the Division of Watershed Stewardship provides technical assistance and training, and oversees regulations related to sediment and stormwater, under the Erosion and Sedimentation Control Act (7 Del.
 Code, Chapter 40).

-A detailed Sediment and Stormwater Technical Document provides policies, procedures, checklists and examples to assist the regulated community in complying with the sediment and stormwater regulations, specifically the Delaware Erosion and Sediment Control Handbook and Post Construction Stormwater BMP Standards and Specifications
+Detailed technical documents, guidelines and other resources provide policies, procedures, checklists and examples to assist the regulated community in complying with the sediment and stormwater regulations, specifically the Delaware Erosion and Sediment Control Handbook and Post Construction Stormwater BMP Standards and Specifications.

 DNREC offers two certification courses for those involved in construction: